 b) the applicant, the child or a person with whom the child is in a family relationship has reasonable grounds to apprehend that the child will be exposed to family violence committed by or against a person with whom the child is in a family relationship."

-In what circumstances should a child protection worker seek a VRO on behalf of a child?
+In what circumstances should you seek a VRO on behalf of a child?

-Child protection workers should use the powers granted under the Act (s.18(2)) to apply for an FVRO on behalf of a child to protect them from further exposure to FDV.
-Child protection workers should consider this option if:
+You should use the powers granted under s.18(2) of the Restraining Orders Act 1997 to apply for an FVRO on behalf of a child to protect them from further exposure to FDV.
+Consider this option if:

 Refer to FVRO on Behalf of Children (in related resources) for more information.